Man City Close In On Premier League Title, Burnley Relegated - UrduPoint

 - Growing gulf -

-Spurs kept their chances of Champions League football next season alive by coming from behind to send Burnley to the Championship.
+Spurs kept their chance of Champions League football next season alive by coming from behind to send Burnley to the Championship.

-Jacob Brun Larsen had fired the Clarets into a shock lead after Sander Berge's pass cut the Tottenham defence wide open.
+Jacob Bruun Larsen had fired the Clarets into a shock lead after Sander Berge's pass cut the Tottenham defence wide open.

 Spurs had lost their last four matches, but they turned the game around to move within four points of fourth-placed Aston Villa.